 (1) sign a statement that the information in the application is true and correct to the best of the applicant's knowledge and belief;

-(3) sign a waiver authorizing the commissioner to obtain access to the applicant's records in this or any other state in which the applicant has engaged in the practice of speech-language pathology or audiology.
+(3) sign a waiver authorizing the commissioner to obtain access to the applicant's records in this or any other state in which the applicant has engaged in the practice of speech-language pathology or audiology; and

-(a) The commissioner shall act on an application for licensure according to paragraphs (b) to (d).
+(a) The commissioner shall act on an application for licensure according to paragraphs (b) to (e).

 (b) The commissioner shall determine if the applicant meets the requirements for licensure.
 The commissioner or advisory council may investigate information provided by an applicant to determine whether the information is accurate and complete.